-If you’re sitting behind a desk in an office, already on your 3rd cup of coffee and its only 2:00pm, staring at the wall and dreaming of a tropical paradise, blue waters and palm trees.. then there’s a pretty good chance what you’re dreaming of is actually Turkey.
+If you’re sitting behind a desk in an office, already on your 3rd cup of coffee and it’s only 2:00pm, staring at the wall and dreaming of a tropical paradise, blue waters and palm trees.. then there’s a pretty good chance what you’re dreaming of is actually Turkey (just avoid getting scammed by one of the many scams in Turkey).
 Stretches of untouched Mediterranean coastline known as the Turquoise Coast blind sunglass-less travellers with the glare from white picturesque beaches as they drift along the coast in chartered yachts, essentially it’s exactly what you think of when you say paradise.

-The town of Gelemis, while not being as picturesque as Kale Kolu is the gateway for one of Turkey’s most beautiful beaches which stretches for over 9 miles of golden sand.
+The town of Gelemis, while not being as picturesque as Kale Kolu is the gateway for one of Turkey’s most beautiful beaches which stretch for over 9 miles of golden sand.

 Turkey’s climate is warm with hot summers and mild winters are broken up by a pleasantly warm spring and autumn.
 So if the cold of winter has you just about sick of sweaters, cocoa and gas heaters then maybe a little trip down the Turquoise Coast is exactly what you need to recover and get that tan started.
 The easiest way to get there is to fly given the region is serviced by 2 airports and hire cars are easily available when you arrive.